KoosieDeMoer/EthereumBlockChain/README.md

 # EthereumBlockChain
-Drops documents hashes on the Ethereum Blockchain as Proof of Existance
+Drops document hashes on the Ethereum Blockchain as Proof of Existance